antmicro/kenning/docs/source/cmd-usage.md

     --num-epochs 50
 ```

-This will train the model with learning rate 0.0001, batch size 32 for 50 epochs.
+This will train the model with a 0.0001 learning rate and batch size 32 for 50 epochs.
 The trained model will be saved as `build/trained-model.h5`.

 ## In-framework inference performance measurements

-The `kenning.scenarios.inference_performance` script runs inference os a given model in the framework it was trained on.
+The `kenning.scenarios.inference_performance` script runs inference os a given model in a framework it was trained on.
-It requires providing:
+It requires you to provide:

-* [](modelwrapper-api)-based object wrapping the model to be tested,
+* a [](modelwrapper-api)-based object wrapping the model to be tested,
-* [](dataset-api)-based object wrapping the dataset applicable for the model,
+* a [](dataset-api)-based object wrapping the dataset applicable to the model,
-* a path to the output JSON file with performance and quality metrics gathered during inference by [](measurements-api) object.
+* a path to the output JSON file with performance and quality metrics gathered during inference by the [](measurements-api) object.

 The example call for the method is following: